CelalKincross/100-days-of-coding/README.md

 - Result 100 days later: To be continued...

 ## Technologies Used
 - I will use Javascript primarily.
-I may add some Python in there.
+I may add some Python.

 ## Coding Questions
 Skills to work on: